TylerJang27/Scav_Hunt_Extension/README.md

  - description (String)
     - A description of the hunt
  - version (String)
-    - Version of the scavenger hunt file
+    - Version of the scavenger hunt file (used for encryption compatibility)
+    - Currently 0.9
  - author (String)
     - Author of the scavenger hunt
  - encypted (Boolean) [2=false]